 Coping With Osteoarthritis - Topic Overview

-how it may change your life, work, and relationships.
+When you find out that you have osteoarthritis, you may be scared and worried about how it may change your life, work, and relationships.

 Some people with arthritis also feel down or depressed.
 They may describe this as feeling "depressed," "unhappy," "short-tempered," "blue," or "down in the dumps."
 If you feel like this most of the time, tell your doctor.
 Treating these symptoms may help you feel better and make it easier for you to do your daily tasks.